Thank you for your interest in NVASA! Below is some information about our league:

 Whether registering individually or with the team fee option...

-1) Members of NVASA pay $21 dollars each fall for a yearly membership with Metro DC-Virginia Soccer Association (MDCVSA), our state association.
+1) Members of NVASA pay $21 dollars each spring for a yearly membership with Metro DC-Virginia Soccer Association (MDCVSA), our state association.
 This membership covers two seasons (spring and fall), must be renewed annually, and provides important insurance to our league and players.

 MDCVSA provides liability insurance, which covers up to $2 million in damages for NVASA.
 Additionally, MDCVSA provides secondary medical insurance to uninsured and under insured players, with a $500 deductible and a $15,000 maximum.
 The majority of the membership fee goes to providing important medical coverage in case of an injury, but also provides general liability insurance for the league, supports the state referee program to help us provide top referees, and provides the ability to play in affiliated tournaments like the Commonwealth Classic and Neptune Soccer Classic each year.
 If you have other additional questions regarding MDCVSA, please check out their site (http://www.mdcvsasoccer.org).